Short Game Course intro thumbnail

 Golfers who learn to be a bit more aggressive and attack the ball with more confidence and speed can get more spin on their wedges.

-Now that you have the right wedges in play and your setup and wrist position are correct, make sure your clubface is clean before you try to hit.
-Debris like sand and dirt on the face of the club makes it much harder to get clean contact.
+Now that you have the right wedges in play and your setup and wrist position are correct with Hackmotion, make sure your clubface is clean before taking your shot.

 Take a 2-minute Quiz and Step Up Your Game!